*REMOTE LEARNING GUIDE FOR THIS UNIT NOW AVAILABLE!*

 Additional Unit Information

-This unit builds toward the following NGSS Performance Expectations (PEs):
+This 6th grade science unit on weather and climate builds toward the following NGSS Performance Expectations (PEs):

 - MS-PS1-4: Develop a model that predicts and describes changes in particle motion, temperature, and state of a pure substance when thermal energy is added or removed.